nearform/nscale-docs/tutorials/1-nscale-intro.md

 };

 ```
 nscale 'compiles' containers defined under the definitions folder along with information in system.js into a full system definition.
 The result of this compilation process is held in development.json.
-Lets run a compile now:
+Let's run a compile now:
 ```bash
 nscale system compile nscaledemo
 ```
 This will run a compile of nscaledemo to the development target.
-Lets go ahead and take a look at the contents of development.json.
+Let's go ahead and take a look at the contents of development.json.

 ### Inspect the demo system
 Now that we have run a compile, let's use nscale to inspect the `nscaledemo` system: